sebald/scroll-rack/README.md

   2.3 Testing
 ```

 Metalsmith allows the usage of YAML front-matters.
-A `title` is required and will not be read from the Markdown correctly.
+A `title` is required and will not be read from the Markdown.

 ## Usage